On the Order of the Schur Multiplier of a Pair of Finite p-Groups: Main Results

-Salemkar, Moghaddam and Saeedi \cite{8} proved that if $t=0$ and $G$ is abelian and N is elementary abelian, then $G$ is elementary abelian.
-The first main result of this paper gives a suitable extended version of the above result similar to Berkovich's one \cite{1}. \begin{thm} With the previous assumptions and notation, $t=0$ if and only if $N$ is trivial or $(G,N)$ is a pair of elementary abelian $p$-groups. \end{thm}
+Salemkar, Moghaddam and Saeedi \cite{sal} proved that if $t=0$ and $G$ is abelian and N is elementary abelian, then $G$ is elementary abelian.
+The first main result of this paper gives a suitable extended version of the above result similar to Berkovich's one \cite{ber}.

+\begin{thm} With the previous assumptions and notation, $t=0$ if and only if $N$ is trivial or $(G,N)$ is a pair of elementary abelian $p$-groups. \end{thm}